8 Effective Core Exercises for Cerebral Palsy to Improve Balance and Stability in Children and Adults

 Core Exercises for Cerebral Palsy

-Individuals with cerebral palsy and a weak core are more likely to experience difficulties with digestion, shortness of breath, and injury.
+In fact, individuals with cerebral palsy and a weak core are more likely to experience difficulties with digestion, shortness of breath, and injury.
 Therefore, it’s essential to practice core exercises to minimize the risk of complications.

 1. Deep Breathing

-deep breathing core exercise for cp
+deep breathing core exercise for cerebral palsy

 2. Trunk Twists